Ellime/NeopetsStuckPetFinder/README.md

 # NeopetsStuckPetFinder
 A tool that finds Neopets in the Pound.
+Written in Java SE 8 and uses jsoup.
 Documentation only!

 ## Usage
 This is a program written to be used on Neopets.com, a virtual pet game site.